MarkWithall/markwithall.github.com/_posts/2016-09-16-tdd-with-excel-vba.md

 ![Completed happy path worksheet table](/images/TDD-VBA-2.png)

-That completes the “Happy Path”.
+That completes the "Happy Path".
 One can continue with negative numbers and other invalid input.

 ## Conclusions

-We’ve shown that it is possible to do TDD in Microsoft Excel VBA (at least for simple functions that return a value).
+We've shown that it is possible to do TDD in Microsoft Excel VBA (at least for simple functions that return a value).

 More complex tests might require something more from our test setup.
-Perhaps writing test functions in VBA that return “PASS” or “FAIL” (and details) and calling them from cells in the worksheet.
+Perhaps writing test functions in VBA that return "PASS" or "FAIL" (and details) and calling them from cells in the worksheet.